-CBD has been touted by some for its potential ability to address many ills, including pain, anxiety, depression and more.
+CBD has been touted by some for its potential ability to address many ills.
 Because the drug is so new to the market (it was legalized only in late 2018 and the Food & Drug Administration has yet to issue regulations on the compound), there is a great deal of debate, confusion and uncertainty about its uses and benefits.

 To be clear, there needs to be more research into the subject.
 However, one of the areas in which CBD may be able to be beneficial is for the treatment of PTSD, or Post Traumatic Stress Disorder.
 Here’s a look at that topic.